bcgov/social-sector-api-retry/docs/decisions/0008-choose-a-database-solution.md

 * Good, because it supports JSON as a datatype, and it can be queried / indexed
 * Good, because it is simple to set up and maintain
 * Good, because it uses SQL, which is widely known among developers
-* Good, because it has high avalibilty options if needed (Crunchy, Patroni...)
+* Good, because it has high avalibilty options if needed (CrunchyDB, etc.)
 * Good, because it has persistent storage
 * Good, because it is free and open-source
 * Bad, because it requires a structured schema for tables, making it slightly more complicated to generalize